Shopify/polaris/polaris.shopify.com/content/design/depth/index.md

           ## Interactivity

           Depth indicates interactivity.
-Interactive elements like buttons or cards get more depth to signal to merchants that they can interact with such components.
+Interactive elements, like buttons or cards, get more depth to signal to merchants that they can interact with such components.

         </Box>